Apple isn't selling its own lanyard for AirPods Pro 2; here are some other options

-AirPods Pro 2 will start being sold by Apple this Friday.
+AirPods Pro 2 is already out.
 One of the interesting features of this product is that a lanyard can hold it, so customers can lock their earbuds on their bags, jeans, or hands.
 While Apple is not planning to make its own AirPods Pro 2 lanyard – probably fearing the enormous success it had with the Polishing Cloth and customers having to wait months to get their own – here are some options to better protect your new wireless earbuds.

 On its website, Apple offers AirPods Pro 2 Incase Lanyard model.
 It can take up to three weeks to be delivered and cost $12.95, a premium price for this “soft braided cord” that can be used as a wrist loop or with the integrated clip to attach it to a backpack or handbag.
 You can find it here.